dalabdgw/Piano-Education-Application/README.md

                 <p><strong><code>ansiBands</code></strong> - When set to true, ANSI/IEC preferred frequencies are used to generate the bands for octave bands modes (see mode).
 The preferred base-10 scale is used to compute the center and bandedge frequencies, as specified in the ANSI S1.11-2004 standard.
 When false, bands are based on the equal-tempered scale, so that in 1/12 octave bands the center of each band is perfectly tuned to a musical note.</p>
                  <br>
                 <br>
-                <p><strong><code>ledBars</code></strong> - true to activate the LED bars effect for frequency bands modes (see mode).
+                <p><strong><code>ledBars</code></strong> - True to activate the LED bars effect for frequency bands modes (see mode).
 This effect can be customized via setLedParams() method.
 For effect priority when combined with other settings, see isLedBars.
 See also trueLeds.
 Defaults to false.</p>
                  <br>
                 <br>
                 <p><strong><code>lumiBars</code></strong> - This is only effective for frequency bands modes (see mode).
 When set to true all analyzer bars will be displayed at full height with varying luminance (opacity, actually) instead. lumiBars takes precedence over alphaBars and outlineBars, except on radial spectrum.
 For effect priority when combined with other settings, see isLumiBars.
 Defaults to false.</p>